apeterson91/website/content/post/concentration_parameter_two/concentration_parameter_two.md

 [^1]: Aha!
 You might say, this peculiarity must be a consequence of using the Gamma prior!
 No dear, friend, unfortunately not, as you can see in the derivation of the alpha posterior in, e.g. [Ishwaran, Hemant, and Mahmoud Zarepour.](https://academic.oup.com/biomet/article/87/2/371/221380) or [Rodriguez, Dunson and Gelfand](https://amstat.tandfonline.com/doi/abs/10.1198/016214508000000553)
 [^2]: Component weights here means that they're not the actual weights $w_l$ that end up defining the probabilities, but rather the random variables that end up determining those weights.
 [^3]: Typically a DP models involve a large number of components to ensure that there are enough to estimate the mixture density well.
+[^4]: This is my understanding anyway.
+I'd be interested to know why the case may be otherwise!
+Please reach out if you think this proves the distribution is no longer valid.